 In this section, we will highlight three of the best-centralized cryptocurrency exchanges.
 These are some of the most trusted and reliable platforms you can use to purchase ether.

 Binance is the largest cryptocurrency exchange in terms of trade volume.
 It launched in 2017, quickly becoming the fastest-growing crypto platform.
-Binance got so popular that at one time in 2018, it suspended new registrations due to an influx in new signups.
+Binance got so popular that it suspended new registrations at one time in 2018 due to an influx in new signups.

 It was initially based in China, but due to regulatory limitations, the exchange moved to Japan briefly then ended up in Malta.

-Binance launched through an ICO (initial coin offering) for its native cryptocurrency, BNB.
+Binance launched through an ICO (initial coin offering) for its native cryptocurrency Binance Coin (BNB).
 It was hosted on the Ethereum blockchain as an ERC-20 token at the time, but it has since been migrated to the Binance blockchain.

 The exchange boasts one of the broadest asset support of any crypto exchange currently, with over 100 assets and more than 500 trading pairs.
 Expectedly, ETH is a significant trading asset on the platform.